Sister Mary Ann – Died on June 10, 2020 – Eternal Memory!

 The experience of how God has touched my life through my Spiritual life and missions is irreplaceable.

-I have been working in the American province for six years, coming to the US from our province in Brazil.
+I have been working in the American province April, 2005, coming to the US from our province in Brazil.
 In August 2010 I transferred from our Province in Brazil to become a member of the American Province.
 I have been in the community of the Sisters Servants of Mary Immaculate since 1996 and I am the oldest of four girls.

 My vocation is the fruit of my mom’s prayers.
 She always wanted to be a sister but never met nor had contact with sisters, thus she got married.
 She prayed, asking God to call one of her daughters to religious life.
 My mom was very sick and was hospitalized twice before I was born.
 She prayed each day, becoming stronger and promising if this child should be chosen and called, she would not refuse God.
 This I never knew until after my final vows.